2004–05 Philadelphia 76ers season

-The 2004–05 Philadelphia 76ers season was the 66th season of the franchise, 56th in the National Basketball Association (NBA).
+The 2004–05 Philadelphia 76ers season was the sixty-sixth season of the franchise and the fifty-sixth in the National Basketball Association (NBA).

+Background

 During the offseason, the Sixers acquired Corliss Williamson from the Detroit Pistons.
-Under new head coach Jim O'Brien, the Sixers played mediocre basketball losing 12 of their first 18 games.
+Under new head coach Jim O'Brien, the team played mediocre basketball losing twelve of its first eighteen games.

 At midseason, the team traded Williamson back to the Sacramento Kings for All-Star forward Chris Webber, and traded Glenn Robinson, who had not played this season due to tendinitis in his left ankle, to the New Orleans Hornets for Jamal Mashburn.
-However, Webber struggled to adjust to his new surroundings, and Mashburn was already out for the entire season with a knee injury.
-The Sixers managed to win eight of their final ten games, finishing second in the Atlantic Division with a 43–39 record.
+Webber struggled to adjust to his new surroundings, however, and Mashburn was already out for the entire season with a knee injury.
+The team managed to win eight of its final ten games, finishing second in the Atlantic Division with a 43–39 record.